The Best Free Interior Design Apps

 Use tech to get creative with your next interior design project.

-Sprucing up your home, or even building a whole new addition, is best done with some planning.
+Sprucing up your home, or even building a new addition, is best done with some planning.
 Fortunately, plenty of apps are available for Android and Apple smartphone or tablet users to help with the design, planning, professional consultation and even buying stages of freshening up a space – whether that means a full room renovation or a simple paint color change.
-Read on for the six best free interior design apps for consumers.Best for connecting to the pros: Houzz
+Read on for the seven best free interior design apps for consumers.

-Best for connecting to the pros: Houzz
+Best for connecting with design professionals: Houzz

 Houzz has a strong reputation for helping people plan and prepare for home remodeling and design, as well as providing access to a network of professionals and a marketplace for home decor products.
 It’s no surprise the Houzz app offers all the features available on its website, including access to your saved ideabooks and 3D virtual room staging.
-Houzz app users can also participate in forum discussions with other users and professionals to share photos of their own projects, advice and experience.
-Compared to other home design apps, Houzz offers the best way to connect with professionals, and includes customer reviews, project budget ranges and contact information.Best for creating floor plans: magicplan
+Houzz app users can also participate in discussions with other users and professionals to share photos of their own projects, advice and experience.
+Compared with other home design apps, Houzz offers the best way to connect with professional designers and includes customer reviews, project budget ranges and contact information.

 Best for creating floor plans: magicplan

-There are a wide variety of floor plan creator apps available to smartphone and tablet users, but magicplan offers the most user-friendly experience.
-This app allows you to create floor plans based on your existing home or room, or create one for a future space you have in mind.
+There are many floor plan creator apps available to smartphone and tablet users, but magicplan offers the most user-friendly experience.
+This app allows you to create floor plans based on your existing home or room, or you can create one for a future space.
 Your planning can get more detailed and realistic by including plans for electrical outlets, flooring types, appliances and other items.
 The app even allows you to import existing floor plans from elsewhere to use as a template or recreate an existing floor plan for future renovations.
 Once you’ve created a complete plan, you can export the floor plan as a PDF and get a 3D model of the plan via email.
-Your contractor can even calculate the estimated total cost of the project within the app.Best marketplace: Wayfair
+Your contractor can even calculate the estimated total cost of the project within the app.

 Best marketplace: Wayfair

-Best for choosing paint colors: ColorSmart by Behr
+Best for choosing paint colors: Project Color by Home Depot

-Your preference for specific paint colors may vary by brand, but if you’re looking for an app that will help you make decisions when it comes to painting walls, trim and other parts of your house, look to ColorSmart by Behr.
-The app allows users to explore color swatches and preview paints and color combinations in your own room by snapping a photo.
+If you’re looking for an app that will help you make decisions when it comes to painting walls, trim and other parts of your house, look to Project Color by Home Depot.
+The app allows users to explore color swatches as well as preview paints and color combinations in your own room by snapping a photo.
 The augmented reality isn’t perfect, but it can give you a feel for how a new paint color would work in the space.
 If you’re out and about and see a building, plant or even fabric color you think would work well in your home, you can take a photo through the app or even import an image through Pinterest to find the closest color option sold by Home Depot.
 You can even order paint samples with free delivery, or buy paint for in-store pickup through the app.

-Best for trying out room design: Ikea Place
+Best for trying out room design: DecorMatters

-Best for designing for fun: Hutch
+Best for designing for fun: Design Home

-To recap, here are the best free interior design apps:
+Here are the best free interior design apps:

-- Houzz: Best for connecting to professionals.
+- Houzz: Best for connecting with design professionals.

 - magicplan: Best for creating a floor plan.